- 1 Function of Cartilage

 - 6 Clinical Relevance – Costochondritis

-Cartilage is a flexible connective tissue found throughout the whole body.
+Cartilage is flexible connective tissue found throughout the whole body.
 It is stiffer than most other connective tissue types but flexible enough to withstand compressive forces without breaking or becoming permanently deformed.

 Function of Cartilage